Bucket list – part of Visit at least 10 different National trust properties

 Here’s a few more photos from the adventure playground

-The photo bottom right shows the relatively new café in the play area.
+The photo above shows the relatively new café in the play area.
 Aptly named ‘Muddy hands cafe’.
 There are some much needed toilets here too.
 You can get hot and cold drinks, they also have food such as ice creams.

 Reason 3 – The miniature steam train.
 This usually starts at 11am on most days, weather permitting.
 It was so good Jamie did it twice.
 Once with Mum and again later with me.
 It is well worth £1 each as the ride lasts around 7 minutes and takes you the whole length of the adventure playground and back again.
 Plus for Jamie there is the major bonus of a small tunnel.
 He was certainly at his happiest on the train.